Pedestrian Attribute Recognition: A Survey: Future Research Directions

 \subsection{Explore More Advanced Network Architecture}

-Existing PAR models adopt off the shelf pre-trained network on large scale dataset (such as ImageNet), as their backbone network architecture.
+Existing PAR models adopt off-the-shelf pre-trained networks on large-scale datasets (such as ImageNet), as their backbone network architecture.
 Seldom of them consider the unique characteristics of PAR and design novel networks.
-Some novel networks are proposed in recent years, such as: capsule network \cite{sabour2017dynamic} \cite{hinton2018matrix}, External Memory Network \cite{graves2016hybrid}.
+Some novel networks have been proposed in recent years, such as capsule network \cite{sabour2017dynamic} \cite{hinton2018matrix}, and External Memory Network \cite{graves2016hybrid}.
 However, there are still no attempts to use such networks for PAR.
-There are also works \cite{Esube2019DBAPAR} demonstrate that the deeper network architecture the better recognition performance we can obtain.
-Nowadays, Automatic Machine Learning solutions (AutoML) draw more and more attentions \cite{liu2019AutoDeepLab} \cite{elsken2018neural} \cite{he2018amc} and many development tools are also released for the development, such as: AutoWEKA \cite{ThoHutHooLey13AutoWEKA}, Auto-sklearn \cite{NIPS2015_5872}.
-Therefore, it will be a good choice to design specific networks for person attribute recognition in future works with aforementioned approaches.
+There are also works \cite{Esube2019DBAPAR} demonstrate that the deeper the network architecture the better recognition performance we can obtain.
+Nowadays, Automatic Machine Learning solutions (AutoML) draw more and more attention \cite{liu2019AutoDeepLab} \cite{elsken2018neural} \cite{he2018amc} and many development tools are also released for development, such as AutoWEKA \cite{ThoHutHooLey13AutoWEKA}, Auto-sklearn \cite{NIPS2015_5872}.
+Therefore, it will be a good choice to design specific networks for person attribute recognition in future works with the aforementioned approaches.